jmyers7/book/_sources/chapters/13-learning.md

   name: python3
 ---

-**THIS CHAPTER IS CURRENTLY UNDER CONSTRUCTION!!!**

 (learning)=
 # Learning

 With {numref}`Chapter %s <information-theory>` on information theory, {numref}`Chapter %s <optim>` on optimization, and {numref}`Chapter %s <prob-models>` on probabilistic graphical models all under our belt, we have covered all the prerequisites needed to finally implement the criterion from {numref}`learning-optim` for choosing optimal parameters for our probabilistic graphical models:

-> **The Distance Criterion for Parameter Choice.** Given two models within the same family of probabilistic graphical models, choose the model whose _distance_ from the empirical distribution of the data is smaller.
+> **The Distance Criterion for Parameter Choice.** Given two model distributions within the same family of probabilistic models, choose the model distribution whose _distance_ from the empirical distribution of the data is smaller.

 In more detail, we suppose that we are given a fixed dataset.
 We then choose a family of probabilistic graphical models that we believe might model the dataset well---possibly one of the families described in {numref}`Chapter %s <prob-models>`, or maybe one of those described in the [programming assignments](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments) for {numref}`Chapter %s <prob-models>` or the current chapter.
 But no matter which family of PGMs that we happen to choose, there will be a proposed model probability distribution $P_{\btheta}$ that depends on a parameter vector $\btheta$; for example, in the case of a [logistic regression model](log-reg-sec), the (total) parameter vector is given by